splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/incident-response/incident-response.rst

 With Log Observer Connect, you can :ref:`aggregate logs <logs-aggregations>` to group by interesting fields.
 You can also :ref:`filter logs by field <logs-filter-logs-by-field>`, :ref:`view individual log details <logs-individual-log>`, and :ref:`create field aliases <logs-alias>` to drill down to the root cause of an incident.
 You can also select correlated infrastructure resources, metrics, or traces in the Related Content bar to :ref:`view related content <get-started-relatedcontent>` in a single pane of glass.
 Seeing your logs data correlated with metrics and traces in Observability Cloud helps your team to locate and resolve problems exponentially faster.

-The following GIF shows user selecting an error log in Log Observer Connect, then selecting related content to see a problematic host.
+The following GIF shows an incident responder selecting an error log in Log Observer Connect, then selecting related content to see a problematic host.
 This takes the user to the service map in Infrastructure Monitoring where the problematic  host is already automatically selected.
 The service map right panel shows service requests and errors, as well as service and dependency latency for the selected host.

  .. image:: /_images/get-started/core2o11y-LOConnect-incidentresp.gif
    :width: 100%
    :alt: This animated GIF shows user selecting an error log then selecting related content to see the problematic host on the service map.

-See :ref:`logs-queries` to learn more about how Log Observer Connect queries can drill down to root causes of incidents.
+See :ref:`logs-queries` to learn all of the ways Log Observer Connect queries can drill down to root causes of incidents.

 When your team discovers that code in your application is the cause of the incident, you can use Log Observer Live Tail to find out whether your fix has solved the problem that caused the incident.
 Live Tail is available only to customers who have a full Log Observer entitlement.
 Reach out to your Splunk representative if you are interested in Log Observer.
 See :ref:`get-started-logs` to learn what you can do with a full Log Observer entitlement, including confirming that a code fix solved a problem.